Designing a Form with a Subform

 - The Subform has been added.
 Click on it to open the Properties tab and click on "Open Subform" to start adding fields to the Subform.

-- Click on "Save" on the Form Designer to save it.
+- Click on "Save" on the Form Design page to save the changes.

-If you want to collect data on a repetitive basis, you can add a Subform field and define the frequency using a Date, Month or Week field as a Key in the Subform.
+If you want to collect data on a repetitive basis, you can add a Subform field and define the frequency using a Date, Week, Fortnight, or Month field as a Key in the Subform.
 You can make that field a Key field for the Subform so as to alert users of duplicate entries for that specific time period or to be able to add a Lock to the Subform.

 - Users will be able to add Records to the Subform.